Englewood Cliffs, New Jersey: Library

 The borough does not have its own public library.
 After a 47-year-long relationship with the Englewood Public Library under which the borough paid $225,000 to allow borough residents to use the city's library, Englewood Cliffs started negotiations in 2016 with other municipalities to pay for privileges elsewhere.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 35.16 mi of roadways, of which 27.89 mi were maintained by the municipality, 1.66 mi by Bergen County, 2.82 mi by the New Jersey Department of Transportation and 2.79 mi by the Palisades Interstate Park Commission.

-U.S. Route 9W and the Palisades Interstate Parkway both run alongside each other for about 2.8 mi along the Hudson River from Fort Lee in the south to Tenafly in the north.
-County Route 505 (Hudson Terrace / Palisades Avenue) travels through the borough from Fort Lee in the south to Englewood in the east.
+U.S. Route 9W and the Palisades Parkway both run alongside each other for about 2.8 mi along the Hudson River from Fort Lee in the south to Tenafly in the north.
+CR 505 (Hudson Terrace / East Palisades Avenue) travels through the borough from Fort Lee in the south to Englewood in the west.
 Motorists can also take a scenic drive along Henry Hudson Drive at the Palisades Interstate Park, which is accessible via Dyckman Hill Road.